 The Children’s Department of the Guilford Free Library is the place to read, play, learn and grow!
 Here you’ll find everything for children from birth through 6th grade, as well as for the adults who come with them.
 Need to reach the Children’s Department?
 Call us at 203-453-8282 or email us at email@example.com

-Registration for winter events is open now; online, by phone, or in person.
-For a printable version of our winter calendar, click here.
+Registration for spring events is open now; online, by phone, or in person.
+For a printable version of our spring calendar, click here.

 The children’s room was dedicated to a wonderful former librarian, Lana Ferguson, who gave so much to make it what it is today.
 Head on over to our facebook page to see pictures from this meaningful event.

-Thanks to the Allan Louis Loeb Foundation, we are going to be turning the library into a zoo once a month for our new series, Weekend Wildlife, where kids can learn all about local plants and animals.
+Thanks to the Allan Louis Loeb Foundation, we are going to be turning the library into a zoo once a month for our Weekend Wildlife series, where kids can learn all about local plants and animals.
 For details about each upcoming event, click here.

 For 25 years, the nonprofit group Guilford Civic Women has happily funded the Guilford Free Library’s summer reading program, with the reading game and associated events running all summer.
 Here GCW members Amanda Waggoner, Courtney Trotta, Joann Nault, and Lee Beatty present a check to director Sandy Ruoff and children’s librarian Angelina Carnevale, along with patrons Jack, Ivy, and Claire Waggoner, Alexis Vieau, and Annabel Beatty.